Possible Worlds: Science Fiction, Speculative Fiction, and Alternate Histories

 These novels and films typically take as their starting point a hypothetical alteration in the course of events or a change in social or technological dynamics.
 From there, they extrapolate potential lines of development leading towards one or more possible worlds.
 In doing so, they serve to estrange us from the world as we find it and reawaken us to the variability and open-endedness of the human situation.

-This module considers nine major examples of the literature and cinema of possible worlds drawn from a diverse group of twentieth- and twenty-first-century writers and filmmakers.
-Topics and themes addressed on the module include, but are not limited to, science and technology, utopia and dystopia, human evolution, alternate histories, time travel, superheroes, feminist science fiction, and speculative approaches to race, gender, and sexuality.
+This module considers ten major examples of the literature and cinema of possible worlds – six novels, three films, and a comic book – drawn from a diverse group of twentieth- and twenty-first-century writers and filmmakers.
+Topics and themes addressed on LT321 include, but are not limited to, science and technology, utopia and dystopia, alternate histories, time travel, superheroes, religion, race, gender, and sexuality.